Top 10 Venture Capital Firms Investing in Bitcoin Startups

 Image of Paradigm- Top VCs in Bitcoin

-Paradigm is a research-driven investment firm that backs crypto companies and protocols from their earliest stages.
-They provide flexible, long-term capital to support founders building the future of the web.
+Paradigm is a research-focused investment firm that backs crypto companies and protocols from their earliest stages onward.
+They are known for taking a flexible, long-term approach to investing across different asset types and stages.

-• Industries of focus: Bitcoin, Blockchain, Cryptocurrency, Web3
+• Industries of focus: Bitcoin, Blockchain, Cryptocurrency, Ethereum, Web3

 • Founded: 2018